luc-github/DUE-RADDS-GLCD/README.md

 When connections are ok with Ramps-FD, I got some issues with RADDS, the schematics suggest to use pins 42/43 for RS and EN but for me it is not working.
 I have tried on both RADDS I have and initialization is ramdomly failed or give a garbage screen.
 I got same behaviour with text LCD.
-I suspect some "noise" due to proximity of VCC so I RS/EN then to pins 46/ 47 because Graphical LCD does not need and bingo - no more issue, same for text LCD using 42/43 for LCD 6/LCD 7 and 46/47 for RS/EN also solved the problem.
+I suspect some "noise" due to proximity of VCC so I moved RS/EN connection to pins 46/ 47 because Graphical LCD does not need and bingo - no more issue, same for text LCD using 42/43 for LCD 6/LCD 7 and 46/47 for RS/EN also solved the problem.

 There is no cable today so far for the connection so I built mine.
 Some pins : Gnd SDCard/3.3v SDCard/SCL/CS0 /LCD5/LCD6/LCD7 pins are not used so they could be  used to add a keypad.